wazo-platform/wazo-notebook/procedures/zuul.md

 - add the `mergeit` label for the PR.
 - review the change.
-- zuul will merge automatically
+- Zuul will merge the PR automatically.

+## Details

+- See the [definition of the Zuul pipeline](https://github.com/wazo-pbx/sf-config/blob/master/zuul.d/_pipelines.yaml#L46-L56) for the exact requirements for Zuul to merge a PR.